+Quadrant refers to the four quarters in the coordinate plane system.
 Each of the four sections is called a quadrant.
+When it comes to circle, the quarter of a circle is called a quadrant, which is a sector of 90 degrees.
 When four such quadrants are joined, the structure that we get is nothing but a circle.

 Fig 1.
 A circle with a quadrant ABO

-In the above figure (Fig 1.), we can see a circle with one of the quadrants ABO colored in green color and angle AOB makes a right angle (90) at the center O.
+In the above figure (Fig 1.), we can see a circle with one of the quadrants ABO coloured in green colour and angle AOB makes a right angle (90o) at the centre O.

-To find the area of a circle C, we need to know the following.
+To find the area of circle C, we need to know the following terms.

 - Center: a point O of a circle from where all other points are equidistant.

-- Radius: is defined as length of a line segment R from the center point O
+- Radius: is defined as length of a line segment R from the centre point O

 to anywhere on the perimeter of the circle.